Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Continuous colorings

-To see the additional part, first note that $(x,g)\mapsto z_{x,g}$ is defined on $Z\times \bigcup_{g\in I}g\cdot \AutR$, where $I\subseteq \AutT$ is some finite set.
+To see the additional part, first note that $(x,g)\mapsto z_{x,g}$ is defined on $V(\mathcal{G})\times \bigcup_{g\in I}g\cdot \AutR$, where $I\subseteq \AutT$ is some finite set, since $\mathcal{B}_\fT(x,n)$ is finite.
 The argument above depends on a finite neighborhood of $x$ in $\fT$, namely, the neighborhood of radius $6L+n$.
 Similarly, we only need to know the 'action' $\odot_{{-}}$, and consequently the proper edge coloring $\Theta_\fT$ from \cref{pr:edgebreaksymm}, in a finite radius around $x$ in $\fT$.
-As all the involved objects are either continuous or clopen, it follows that the assignment $(x,g)\mapsto z_{x,g}$ can be chosen to be continuous as required. \end{proof}
+As all the involved objects are either continuous or clopen, it follows that the assignment can be chosen to be continuous as required. \end{proof} From now on, we fix a continuous assignment $(x,g)\mapsto z_{x,g}$ with the properties specified in \cref{cl1}.

 \begin{claim} Let $z\in \fZ$ and define the set